NiciiA/segment-intersection-tester/TESTS.md

 ## 2. Length 0
 ![2.
 Length 0](imgs/length_0.svg)

+This test set includes various configurations with each having at least one segment of length 0.

 Length-0 segments can be considered single points, as their start and endpoint coincide, resulting in a non-positive length.
 In this context, we allow length-0 segments.
 When using the matrix-based approach, the following determinant becomes zero: